School Health Program

 The school will call a parent/guardian to pick up his/her child if s/he becomes ill in school, or if there is a question of contagious illness, which may spread to other students.

-Please call the nurse if your child has any illnesses, allergies, needs to take medication in school, or if you have any questions regarding your student’s health.
+Please call the nurse in the building your child attends if your child has any illnesses, allergies, needs to take medication in school, or if you have any questions regarding your student’s health.